Psychedelic-Assisted

 A new frontier in healing still grounded in care.

 Psychedelic-assisted therapy is one of the most promising developments in mental health in decades.
-Research into substances like psilocybin, MDMA, and ketamine has shown remarkable results for people dealing with treatment-resistant depression, PTSD, anxiety, addiction, and end-of-life distress while many of whom had tried everything else without lasting relief.
+Research into substances like ketamine has shown remarkable results for people dealing with treatment-resistant depression, PTSD, anxiety, addiction, and end-of-life distress while many of whom had tried everything else without lasting relief.

 If traditional therapy or medication hasn't given you the results you were hoping for, this may be worth exploring.
 And if you're curious but unsure where to start, that's exactly where this conversation can begin.